 About Huron Chapel

-Ernest grew up on a dairy farm near Mitchell, found Jesus through the United Church, and graduated with a Master's in Science (corn physiology) from the University of Guelph, where he met Yvonne.
-Following marriage, they served with Christian Blind Mission in Nigeria and Congo (Brazzaville) 1981-83.
+Ernest grew up on a dairy farm near Mitchell, found Jesus through the United Church, and graduated with a Master's in Science (corn physiology) from the University of Guelph.
+From 1981-83, he and his wife Yvonne served with Christian Blind Mission in Nigeria and Congo (Brazzaville) 1981-83.
 Hearing God's call to pastoral ministry, Ernest graduated in 1987 with a Master's of Divinity from Emmanuel College in Toronto.
-He served pastoral charges in St. Joseph Island (7 years), Goulais River (5 years), and Blyth (2 years) before joining the Evangelical Missionary Church and planting Living Water Christian Fellowship in 2001.
-Ernest served as chaplain in the Canadian Forces reserves (3 years) and chaplain at Wingham & District Hospital (12 years).
-He has served multiple terms as secretary on the Board of Governors for Emmanuel Bible College in Kitchener.
-Ernest assisted Yvonne in homeschooling their 4 children (elementary level) and they are thankful for their dozen or so grandchildren.
+He served United Church pastoral charges in St. Joseph Island (7 years), Goulais River (5 years), and Blyth (2 years) before joining the Evangelical Missionary Church and planting Living Water Christian Fellowship in 2001.
+Ernest served as chaplain in the Canadian Forces reserves (3 years) and chaplain at Wingham & District Hospital (12 years), and as secretary on the Board of Governors for Emmanuel Bible College in Kitchener.
+They raised 4 children; sadly, in 2018 Yvonne succumbed to a 15-year struggle with brain cancer.
+In 2019 Ernest married Patti Wilkins who has a salon/spa and (like him) 4 adult children.
 Ernest's passion is making disciples for Jesus, particularly through mentoring and preaching/teaching.
-In his spare time, he enjoys fixing people's computers, reading, and encouraging friends on the social network.
+In his spare time, he enjoys fixing people's computers, reading, helping look after Patti's numerous farm "pets", and encouraging friends on the social network.